 To keep things focused, common IAM patterns are omitted, including:

-- Conditional IAM bindings (conditions property)
+- Conditional IAM bindings (conditions)

 - Audit logging configuration (auditConfigs)